katerynaf/security/README.md

 ## Overview

-This "security" application encrypts, decrypts, and imports Python variables into the global namespace.
-It gives you a simple (but secure) way to store passwords and other private information that your Python code needs to use in a production environment.
-It works through a simple import call.
-The code is pure Python with no third-party dependencies.
+This application encrypts, decrypts, and imports Python variables (often passwords) into the global namespace.
+It gives you a simple (but secure) way to store private information (such as passwords) along with your Python code, and then use that information within a production environment.
+The code is pure Python and has no third-party dependencies.

+    Implementation is as simple as:       from security import *

-## Description:
+## Description

-Importing this module in a development environment will automatically encrypt all fo the raw files listed in RAW_FILES, and save an encrypted version of each file to disk.
+In a development environment, importing this module will automatically encrypt all of the raw files listed in RAW_FILES, and save an encrypted version of each file to disk.
 I suggest adding the prefix _ to each raw (unencrypted) file (for example: _settings.py).
 If you then add _* to your .gitignore file, git will exclude unencrypted versions of raw files from your repository.

-Importing this module in a production environment will automatically decrypt and then import all code & variables from the original raw file.
+In a production environment, importing this module will automatically decrypt and then import all python code (usually constants) from a raw .py file.
 It will import all references into the global namespace so you may then reference those variables as you normally would in Python.
-The module assumes that it is in a production environment unless it is running on a machine listed in the DEV_MACHINES.
+The module assumes that it is in a production environment, unless it is running on a machine listed in DEV_MACHINES.

 Encryption is implemented with the standard RC4 algorithm.
-You need to provide a file with a long sequence of ASCII chars in it to serve as your private encryption key.
-You should store your private key file (as defined in KEY_FILE) in the root directory (demonstrating root access), or you should provide access to the key from a restricted server (as defined in KEY_URL).
+You need to provide a file with a long sequence of ASCII characters in it as a private encryption key.
+You should store your key (your private sequence of ASCII characters) in a local file as defined in KEY_FILE.
+You may want to store this file in the root directory, as that demonstrates root access to the system (although you may chaneg the location).
+Alternatively, you may provide access to the key from a restricted server (as defined in KEY_URL).
 If you provide access to your key by URL, you should (obviously) authenticate and restrict access.

-This code was developed with Google Compute Engine in mind.
-You can store your private key in the Google metadata server and define the URL to it in METADATA_KEY.
-Your entire project will then have access to your private key and you can revoke or change the key centrally, with minimal downtime.
-Google automatically enforces access rights to the metadata server.
+This application works with Google Compute Engine.
+Store your private key in the Google metadata server as defined by the METADATA_KEY -- this module will then automatically (and securely) obtain your private key from the metadata server.
+You can revoke or change the key with minimal downtime.
+Google automatically enforces access rights and permissions for the metadata server.

-## Installation & use:
+## Installation & use

     1. Copy this file (security.py) from GitHub into your project directory.